Why is Elder Abuse rarely reported to authorities?

 Perpetrators convince many victims of maltreatment that if "state government" gets involved, the client will be placed in the state’s custody and the client will end up in a nursing home.
 The "state" does not take custody of adults.
 APS does not have the authority to make a client live in a nursing home.
 If the client can no longer take care of him/herself, APS will offer suggestions for living arrangements based on the client’s eligibility for certain services.
 Nursing home placement may be one of the options available.

 If a client is no longer able to care for him or herself and no longer has the capacity to make or communicate informed decisions, APS will initiate the appointment of a guardian/conservator.
 Depending on his/her finances, the client may need a nursing home or placement in some other type of supervisory facility that can meet the needs of the client.

-What to do if the person, whom you believe is being abused, refuses to talk or acknowledge the abuse?
+What to do if a person, whom you believe is being Abused, refuses to talk or acknowledge the Abuse?

 If you believe a person is being abused, neglected, or exploited and they refuse to acknowledge or report it, the best thing you can do is report your suspicions to the proper authorities.

 Many times people are too ashamed or are frightened of what will happen if people become aware of the abuse and therefore, do not feel comfortable talking about their situation.
 You cannot make that person talk, nor should you try.
 Again, the best thing to do is report the abuse to APS and allow the professionals to look into the case.

 What are the reasons for APS closing a case?

 - When allegations of abuse/neglect/exploitation are unsubstantiated, and there is no further need for APS involvement.

 - When abuse/neglect/exploitation has been successfully resolved.